ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/_index.md

 minutes_to_complete: 30

-who_is_this_for: C developers who are interested in software optimization
+who_is_this_for: This is an introductory topic for C developers who are interested in software optimization

 learning_objectives:
     - Learn the importance of using the `restrict` keyword in C correctly